OgieBen/SportDataSimulation/README.md

 # Installation

+## Requirement

+You need to install the following tools to be able to run this project:

+- Java 17
+- Gradle 7.3

 The library can be included into any Gradle based project by adding the project as a local dependency to your dependency closure.